SimulatedGREG/electron-vue/docs/en/using_css_frameworks.md

 </style>
 ```

-Now webpack will know to bundle `bulma` into our app and make it available in our production builds.
+Now `webpack` will know to load in `bulma` for our application and make it available in our production builds.